 Early History of the Busteed family

-Another 278 words (20 lines of text) covering the year 1600 is included under the topic Early Busteed History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Busteed research.
+Another 51 words (4 lines of text) covering the year 1600 is included under the topic Early Busteed History in all our PDF Extended History products and printed products wherever possible.

 Busteed Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Busteed include Bustard, Busteed, Busterd and others.

 Early Notables of the Busteed family (pre 1700)